 • Never poke fun at any idea, it kills the enthusiasm and participation of the brainstorming session group.
 It might surprise you what total strangers to your farm come up with.

 I hope you find this helpful.
 My wife Jan and I are passionate about giving back to our farming community, to the current generation and the next, and it drives us to share what we’ve learned – what worked and what didn’t.
 One way I do that is by sponsoring On Pasture and writing articles.
-Another is by putting on a grazing school every May.
-This is our 11th year, and once again, we’ll be working with Ian Mitchell-Innes and Mark Bader.
-Visit our website to learn more about this year’s grazing school.
+Another is by sharing what we’ve learned.
+You can check out all the learning opportunities we offer by visiting our website.